storageos/storageos.github.io/_includes/k8s/bestpractices.md

 add an arbitrary taint to them for which the StorageOS daemonset won't have a toleration.

+StorageOS uses a variable to facilitate the [discovery]({%link docs/prerequisites/clusterdiscovery.md %}) of peers in the cluster.
+This variable must not point to nodes where StorageOS is not running.

+The StorageOS Cluster Operator can handle the discovery and Pod collocation by setting node affinity selectors.
+Other installation methods require to build the `JOIN` variable.
+It is recommended to label your {{ page.platform }} nodes to select where StorageOS must run.

 ## StorageOS API username/password

 StorageOS uses a Kubernetes secret to define the API credentials.
 For standard